Codenix-1349/Dungeons-Daggers_Showcase/README.md

 ## 🎯 Project Goal

-The goal of this project was not simply to build “a fantasy chat app”.
+The goal of this project was not simply to build a fantasy chat app.

 Instead, I wanted to explore how AI can be integrated into a real product in a way that is: